 Digital Option #2 – The vocabulary practice pages in Google Slides have boxes on the left sides of the pages for students to type definitions.

-Practice — Finally student complete a practice exercise found in the vocabulary booklet or the digital option found in Google Slides.
+Practice – Finally students complete a practice exercise found in the vocabulary booklet.
+Practice is also provided in Google Slides.

 Activity #2 – Read Ancient Rome Article